otoolep/questdb.io/docs/intREST.md

 ## /imp Append Data

 ### Overview
 `/imp` can be used to append data over HTTP.
-This is done through an HTTP multipart resquest.
+This is done through an HTTP multipart request.

 ### Procedure
 1 - Prepare an `imp` command URL